quanqihu/Sealant-On-Rails-V2/README.md

 ### Step 2: Set Up the Heroku Application
 - Create a new app on Heroku.
 - Ensure you are using `heroku-22` and `ruby-3.2.2`.
-- Add Heroku Postgres to your resources for database functionality.
+- Add `Heroku Postgres` to your resources for database functionality.

 ### Step 3: Connect to GitHub
-In the Heroku app's deploy tab, select 'GitHub CLI connect' and connect to your repository.
+In the Heroku app's deploy tab, select `GitHub CLI connect` and connect to your repository.

 ### Step 4: Heroku CLI Configuration
 Log in to Heroku via the terminal and set up your master key: